 Whether you’re graduating from high school, college, or trade school, you’ll need to send thank you cards to everyone who sends a gift.
-There are other people you may want to thank as well.
-Don’t forget about your teachers, professors, librarians, and other folks who supported you throughout your educational journey.
-They probably don't expect a thank you note, but they all played a part in getting to this point in your life.
+There are likely other people you'll want to thank as well such as teachers, professors, librarians, and other folks who supported you throughout your educational journey.
+They probably won't expect a thank you note, but a special card from you would likely make their day.

 When to Write a Graduation Thank You Card

-It's best to write a thank you card as soon as possible after receiving a graduation gift.
-If possible, do it within a couple of weeks.
-Although it's still proper to wait up to a month after graduation, the longer you wait the more difficult it will be.
+It's best to write a thank you card as soon as possible after receiving a graduation gift—ideally within a couple of weeks.
+Although it's still proper to send your cards up to a month after graduation, the longer you wait, the more difficult it will be to complete the task.

 Why Write a Thank You Card

 Whenever someone takes the time to select a present or do something special for you, thanking that person is the right thing to do.
 Even if you don’t like the gift, it's important to show gratitude.
-After all, it took some effort on their part.
-The least you can do is show some good manners and let them know you appreciate the fact that they thought enough of you to give you something.
+The least you can do is let them know you appreciate their thoughtfulness.

 Keep Track of All Gifts

 As each gift arrives, jot down what the item is and who sent it to you.
 This is essential because you’ll need to be specific in the thank you note.
-It only takes a tad more effort, and the personalization shows that you're paying attention.
-It will also leave the sender with a much better feeling about you.
+It only takes a tad more effort, and the personalization confirms that you did, in fact, receive their gift.